codevivi/express-crud-api/README.md

 ### 🚀 Goals

-PART 1

-- Every entry must be stored in separate json file.
-- Every entry must be an object with:
-  - id
-  - basic info
-  - Entry creation time
-- POST: /api/item - object with item
+- POST: /api/item - object with item; adds id, creation time to object and stores it in separate json file
-- GET: /api/inventory - get all inventory (optional)
+- GET: /api/inventory - get all inventory
 - GET: /api/inventory/[id] - get all item information by id

 #### 🏁 Getting started